DanielLucier/CYBER8420-SemesterProject/AssuranceCases/README.md

     2. Stored user credentials are protected from unauthorized access.
 (Dan)
     3. Sanitizing the input values from adding a new user minimizes the possibility of maliciously affecting Keycloak.
 (Glenn)
     4. Keycloak minimizes non-administrative users access to the server admin console.
 (Chet)
-    5. Keycloak is protected against a brute force attacks.
+    5. Keycloak is protected against brute force attacks.
 (Kero)